The Simpsons Wrestling: Development

 Big Ape Productions developed The Simpsons Wrestling.
 At the Electronic Entertainment Expo in 2000, Fox Interactive announced its plans to produce and publish the game for the PlayStation console.
 Karly Young, director of Fox Interactive, said that the company had received an "overwhelming" response to their previous Simpsons games, so they wanted to give the fans "another dose of Bart and Homer—this time for PlayStation gamers".

-The following months, Fox Interactive looked to partner with somebody who could help publish the game.
-Activision, who knew the possible casual gamer interest in The Simpsons, announced on March 12, 2001, that it had signed a deal with Fox Interactive that would allow it to publish The Simpsons Wrestling in North America.
+In January 2001, Fox Interactive ceased operating as a standalone publisher to focus more on development, and they would now function as a co-publisher.
+On March 12, 2001, the company announced that Activision would co-publish and distribute the title in North America, with the publisher citing a "casual gamer interest" for their acquisition.
 Kathy Vrabeck, executive vice president of Activision, commented that "The Simpsons is a property that enjoys phenomenal success across several entertainment mediums, including interactive entertainment.
 The acquisition of this game reinforces our strategy of delivering products based on powerful, recognizable brands."

 Reception

 The Simpsons Wrestling received "generally unfavorable" reviews, according to review aggregator Metacritic.
-They criticized the game for having simplistic, unbalanced gameplay and bad graphics, but praised the game's audio track.
+The reviewers criticized the game for having simplistic, unbalanced gameplay and bad graphics, but praised the game's audio track.